less/less-docs/content/usage/v2-upgrade.md

 Browser usage
 -------------

-The browser usage has not changed.
+The browser usage has not changed significantly.
+Options set on the `less` object are exposed as `less.options` after the less script has run, rather than polluting `less`.

+It is now possible to specify options on the script and less tags, which should simplify option setting in the browser.
+See the browser usage section for more information.